International Men’s Day

 Theme of International Men's Day 2021

 Out of the six pillars of International Men's Day, one is to improve gender relations and promote gender equality not only for men but for women too.
-This year the theme for 2021 is
+This year the theme for 2021 is "Better relations between men and women."

 You can celebrate International Men's Day 2021 by spending quality time with the men in your life, your father, husband, partner, brother, uncle, grandfather, boyfriend, son or nephew and by telling how they enrich the lives of those around them.